FLETC College Intern Program

 Featured Item: College Intern Program Applicant Handbook

 Confused as to the application process or have questions regarding the details of the FLETC College Intern Program?The summer 2008 Interns compiled a College Intern Program Applicant Handbook to assist students interested in the program, in the process of completing the application and becoming a FLETC College Intern.
-Students interested in learning more about the FLETC College Intern Program, should download a copy of the handbook in pdf format to learn more about the program and application process.
+Students interested in learning more about the FLETC College Intern Program, should download a copy of the handbook in Word format to learn more about the program and application process.

 Who is Eligible to Apply?